Equipment and adaptations to your home if you have a disability or illness

 We'll provide equipment and adaptations where they will increase your safety and help retain or regain significant skills that avoid or delay the need for care.

-First we will need to check if you're eligible to receive these services.
+First we'll need to check if you're eligible to receive these services.

 Arrange an assessment